Can pop music reach empyrean heights

 This song has always intrigued me.

 First the original studio version from the album Stranded (1973).
 It builds slowly, the rhythm becoming more insistent, with the London Welsh Male Choir singing as the song crescendos to its finish.
-The rhythm of this composition has always made me think of those New Orleans jazz funerals or Creole-Indian Mardi-Gras parade struts: a sort of stuttering syncopated marching-band beat on the snare, much like Dr. John’s version of Junco Pardner.
+The rhythm of this composition has always made me think of those New Orleans jazz funerals (go to 5-minute mark for the rhythm) or Creole-Indian Mardi-Gras parade struts: a sort of stuttering syncopated marching-band beat on the snare, much like Dr. John’s version of Junco Partner.

 I have sometimes wondered whether Ferry was affecting the persona of a Bible-believer in this song for purposes of irony or mockery.
 But after pondering the lyrics to many of his other songs [like Triptych or In Every Dreamhome a Heartache] I get the sense that this is a straightforward heartfelt song.
 I guess only Bryan Ferry and the Lord know for sure.